 How much does it cost?

-Prices are summarized above.
+Grooming Prices at Dog Ranch Resort are summarized above.
 The cost depends on your dogs weight, the breed, physical condition, and individual temperament.
 The prices above do not include dematting (knotting).
 Please call for additional options and pricing.

 Do you bathe the dog first?